 Normally 512 bytes block even inode size is anything below 512 bytes but it will not hold any other data.

-This was few details about what is inodes in linux.
-Let us see how we can check inodes in linux and unix.
+Linux and Unix both use similar inode concepts.
+These were a few details about what is inode in linux.
+Let us see how we can check inode in linux and unix.

 How to check inodes in linux

-Process for how to check inodes in unix is as below.
+The process for how to check inodes in solaris is as below.

 [[email protected] ~]# df -oi /var Filesystem iused ifree %iused Mounted on /dev/vx/dsk/bootdg/var 52637 943267 5% /var

 So now we have a fair idea of how to check inodes in linux.
 This might be really helpful in case if you get inode full case.